-Freezing can be seen within the evaporator coil, or on the exterior of the outside unit (the condenser coils).
-So you’re probably asking yourself, “why is my home AC freezing up?”
+Freezing can be seen within the evaporator coil, or on the exterior of the outside unit (the condenser coils), and will appear to be covered in a thin layer of ice due to frost having built up on the refrigerant lines.
+So you’re probably asking yourself, “what causes an AC unit to freeze up, and what can I do about it?”
 The culprit is usually one of the following: